 In-year admissions are changing school outside of the usual transfer cycle

-To make an in-year application to Coxley Primary School, submit your application directly to the Local Authority School Admissions Team.
+To make an in-year application to Coxley Primary School or Wookey Primary School, submit your application directly to the Local Authority School Admissions Team.

 Post: School Admissions Team, C4, County Hall, Taunton, Somerset, TA1 4DY.